Lure CoursingCoursing Your Greyhound

 What do I need for my Greyhound to compete in Lure Coursing?

-The only thing that you cannot enter with the signed blue slip is the AKC lure coursing.
-For that you need an AKC Indefinite Listing Privilege Number (ILP/PAL).
+If you want to enter AKC lure coursing you will need an AKC Indefinite Listing Privilege Number (ILP/PAL) although you don't have to have use it for the 3 types of competitions above.
 Print out the form and follow the directions on it.
 You will need to send in a couple of photos of your dog and proof from your vet that it has been neutered or spayed and a registration fee.
 The AKC will send you an ILP number within a few weeks.
 The ILP makes your dog eligible for ALL types of coursing and amateur racing along with Agility, Obedience and many other types of competitions.
 The ILP can come in handy if you can’t read your greyhound’s tattoo numbers and don’t know it’s racing name or if it was never registered with the NGA for whatever reason.
 Your dog can still compete in all forms of lure coursing and amateur racing with the ILP number.
 You can get an ILP number for any greyhound that looks purebred even if you have NO information on its racing background or bloodline.

 Equipment:You will also need 4 racing jackets to compete in the NOTRA or LGRA racing.
 A red jacket with a white #1, a blue jacket with a white #2, a white jacket with a black #3 and a green jacket with a white #4.
 On some of the websites you may see a number #5 and #6 jacket mentioned, but this is only for whippets.
 Greyhounds run 4 dogs at a time so they don't need the #5 and #6 jackets.
 You can order real racing jackets and muzzles through Halemar, make them yourself or order online from another source.
 Racing Jackets should extend from the shoulder blades to beyond the last rib, be fitted neither too tightly nor too loosely so as not to restrict the stride nor flap in the wind.
 Numbers should be 4 inches tall.
 Usually there are other greyhound owners at competitions who will happily share their racing jackets with you when you first start out.